Arianne Martell: Reception and analysis

-Arianne is portrayed with a sense of empowerment and as cunning and highly intelligent.
+Arianne is portrayed as empowered, cunning, and highly intelligent.
 She also stands up to men around her who try to act as her superior.
-Although Arianne is scheming, impulsive and flawed, she has a conscience and is also warm and likeable.
+Although Arianne is scheming, impulsive, and flawed, she has a conscience and is also warm and likable.
 Ariana Quiñónes, writing for Hypable in 2015, considered Arianne to in many ways be "the most modern point of view character" in the books due to her "up and down" arc in A Feast for Crows, wherein she makes mistakes but also learns from them.
-Quiñónes interpreted Arianne's storyline in A Feast for Crows as a coming of age story focusing on female and familial relationships.
+Quiñónes interpreted Arianne's storyline in A Feast for Crows as a coming-of-age story focusing on female and familial relationships.

-Arianne is first presented in the chapter of fellow point of view character Arys Oakheart as a highly sexual person seemingly motivated by little else than sexual desire in Arys.
-Both Arys and another point of view character, Areo Hotah, make remarks on Arianne's body.
+Arianne is first presented in the chapter of fellow point-of-view character Arys Oakheart as a highly sexual person seemingly motivated by little else than sexual desire in Arys.
+Both Arys and another point-of-view character, Areo Hotah, make remarks on Arianne's body.
 Arianne's only on-page sexual encounter is with Arys.
 In Arianne's own chapters, her behavior towards Arys is revealed to be a role she plays, using her brains and sexuality as weapons; she has sex with Arys in order to convince him of her plot to crown Myrcella.
 Her main concerns are not sexual but instead to make her plans work and to keep all of her friends and allies safe.
 Though she did seduce Arys as part of her plans, she also feels remorse for him after he is killed due to her schemes.
 Arianne's highly sexualized portrayal in the chapters of Arys Oakheart (and to an extent Areo Hotah) strides close to racial tropes of darker-skinned characters being more sexual.
-Since Arianne is revealed to be more complex in her own chapters, this appears to be intended to reflect real-world stereotypes also being present in the fictional world (which Arianne exploits to her own advantage).
+Since Arianne is revealed to be more complex in her own chapters, this appears intended to reflect real-world stereotypes also present in the fictional world (which Arianne exploits to her advantage).